avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 ---

 # Blockchain Design
-This page describes the KarmaCoin on-chain data.
+This page describes the Karma Coin on-chain data.
 We are using `Protobufs` as the language to describe the data.

-The design decisions assume Karmacoin blockchain will be implemented using `Substrate`.
+The design decisions assume Karma Coin blockchain will be implemented using `Substrate`.

 This design constraint influences the data modeling as we ensure compatibility with Substrate basic data types and idioms.
 For example, account Ids are not just ED25519 public keys as they include a chain-id prefix to avoid cross-chains signature issues and balances are defined to support locked funds.